 Get creative!
 Join us in the M.J.
 Murdoch Charitable Trust Education Center for an engaging, hands-on art experience for all ages.
 We’ll be using mannequins and white tissue paper with mixed media to craft life-size ghosts of some of the characters involved in the founding of Maryhill Museum and its collection.
 Queen Marie of Romania, or modern dance pioneer Loie Fuller or perhaps a sculpture from our Rodin collection!
 Add a small detail or get more involved.
 Whatever your contribution, it will add to the spirit of the piece!!

 As the Crow Flies is a collaborative interaction between six cultural institutions that run from Cascade Locks to Goldendale bringing the Halloween Spirit to the Columbia River Gorge.

 Maryhill Museum is partnering with several organizations in the Gorge community to offer a series of Halloween activities throughout the month of October.
-View the map indicating the different locations, dates, and times where events will be taking place up and down the Columbia River.
+There will be a map indicating the different locations, dates, and times where events will be taking place up and down the Columbia River.
 Locations include

 Maryhill Museum of Art,

 The Dalles Art Center,

 The Columbia Gorge Discovery Center & Museum,

 Background:The Goldendale Library in 2022, developed a scarecrow-making program inspired by the Japanese village of Nagaro.
 Once a year, the people of the village made scarecrows that outnumber the actual living villagers by 10 to 1.
 Nagaro became an international sensation, bringing international attention.